Gemini and Hugo

 For a few years, I have been using Hugo, a static site generator, to produce these pages.
 At the same time very fast and corresponding perfectly to my needs, it is above all very modular.

-I was therefore little surprised to see that it was quite easy to convert, with little effort, my site for the Gemini protocol.
+I was therefore not surprised to see that it was quite easy to convert, with little effort, my site for the Gemini protocol.
+This was not done without some tricks.
 Let’s see how!

 Declaring Gemini as an output format